Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Evaluate Specificity Robustness

 \paragraph{Evaluation protocol and dataset} We use image-to-text retrieval as the proxy task to demonstrate that the scores of contrastive vision language models can easily be distracted.
 We build our experiments on images of the MSCOCO2017 dataset and their annotation of captions and bounding boxes.
 The setup of the image-to-text retrieval task is following.
 Given a query image and a set of positive and negative text, the score between the query image and each text is used for retrieving the positive text.
 Average Precision (AP) is the metric for evaluating the performance of each image and we report the mean Average Precision (mAP) of the whole dataset.
 Typically, the positive text are the captions annotated for the query images ($\text{Cap}^+$), and the negative text is the captions of other images in the data ($\text{Cap}^-_{rd}$).
 To test our hypothesis, we design the following hard positives and hard negatives. \begin{itemize} \item \textit{Prompts of a single label} ($\text{Prompt}^+_s$): apply the classification prompts on one label of the query image.
-For example, "a photo of a dog". \item \textit{Prompts of multiple labels} ($\text{Prompt}^+_m$): apply the classification prompts on all labels in the query image.
-For example, "a photo of dog, person, ball". \item \textit{Captions of relevant images} ($\text{Cap}^-_{rl}$): captions of relevant images that have overlapping labels with the query image. \item \textit{Captions with errors} ($\text{Cap}^-_{er}$): modifying true captions of query images with errors by replacing a noun entity in the text with the name of a label that does not exit in the image.
+For example, ``a photo of a dog". \item \textit{Prompts of multiple labels} ($\text{Prompt}^+_m$): apply the classification prompts on all labels in the query image.
+For example, ``a photo of dog, person, ball". \item \textit{Captions from Localized narratives\cite{PontTuset_eccv2020}} ($\text{Cap}^+_ln$): the text descriptions that are much longer and more informative than typical captions in MSCOCO and pretraining data. \item \textit{Captions of relevant images} ($\text{Cap}^-_{rl}$): COCO captions of relevant images that have overlapping labels with the query image. \item \textit{Captions with errors} ($\text{Cap}^-_{er}$): modifying true COCO captions of query images with errors by replacing a noun entity in the text with the name of a label that does not exit in the image.
 We use spaCy \footnote{\url{https://spacy.io/}} for entity recognition. \end{itemize}